1mdarwin/drw9/modules/contrib/slick/docs/CONTRIBUTION.md

    + You prove we identified it incorrectly, and in such a case we are sorry.
    + You have redacted it accordingly, and or provide the required data.

-It is perfectly fine to be negative as long as backed by data, or info.
+It is perfectly fine to be negative as long as backed by data, or info (form or proof screenshots, benchmarks, docs, or anything else that add a value).
 In fact, your name will be credited where credit's due with gratitude and respect at CHANGELOG.txt or [here](https://www.drupal.org/node/2232779/committers).

+Offhanded negative posts without data are mere useless gossips we never welcome!

 We are well aware, defects, bugs, flaws etc. are there as proven by bug fixes.
 We believe constructive criticism, positive suggestions, corrections, patches, even inspirational `Feature` or `Support` requests, will surely help us better.

-We want to keep this project useful and friendly to all, we would truly appreciate if you could kindly consider the above before submitting an issue.
+We want to keep this project useful and friendly to all, we would truly appreciate if you could kindly consider how to post respected and respectful issues as outlined above so to have a mutual respect before submitting an issue.

-Be sure to read the project home for more updated info, or directions.
+In plain English, as the biker who sounded like talking about Newton Law III aka karma, said: Treat me good, I'll treat you better...

 Thank you for your positive consideration, cooperation, and kind contribution!